-• Complaints about services Providers should have their own complaints procedure to deal provided by other providers who with complaints about service.
-Please contact them direct. may use school premises or facilities • National Curriculum - content Please contact the Department for Education at: www.education.gov.uk/contactus
+However, the complainant will be notified that the matter is being addressed. • Complaints about services provided by other providers who may use school premises or facilities Providers should have their own complaints procedure to deal with complaints about service.
+Please contact them directly. • National Curriculum - content Please contact the Department for Education at: www.education.gov.uk/contactus